Jennifer Kaplan, PhD, LICSW, Fellow in Thanatology – Founding Director

 Cameron Burke, MA – Program Coordinator

 Cameron earned his Master’s degree in Clinical Mental Health Counseling with a specialization in Expressive Arts Therapy from Lesley University.
-Prior to Jeff’s Place he has worked with children, adults with developmental disabilities, and elders with various dementias.
+In his role, he assists the Clinical Director in planning, managing, and supervising all clinical aspects of Jeff’s Place, he also oversees program intakes as an initial touch point for new families.
+Prior to Jeff’s Place he worked with children, adults with developmental disabilities, and elders with various dementias.
 Cameron uses music, play, movement, poetry, and visual art to augment his work.

 To connect with any of our team directly, please contact us here.